Conibear Traps and Hancock/Bailey Traps

 Using body-gripping traps without restrictions would effectively allow a return to the days of recreational trapping, something that 64% of Massachusetts’ voters decried in 1996 when they voted in favor of a ballot initiative.

-· box and cage traps are more highly visible to people and pets than the conibear because they are so big, making them less likely to be stumbled upon; there are no studies of which the MSPCA is familiar that indicate injuries have been caused by using this trap
+- box and cage traps are more highly visible to people and pets than the conibear because they are bigger, making them less likely to be stumbled upon; there are no studies of which the MSPCA is familiar that indicate injuries have been caused by using this trap

 - changes to the law in July 2000 allow trappers to transport animals for the purposes of euthanasia beaver can be dispatched humanely via gunshot or CO2 chamber

 - if trappers use the box and cage traps responsibly, the time in which an animal is caught in the trap should be limited, reducing stress and attempts to escape